 If you feel that any course assignment has been graded incorrectly or unfairly, you must speak with your recitation instructor or Dr. Everson within one week of getting your grade on that assignment.
-We will not re-grade assignments at the end of the semester if you are not satisfied at that time with your final course grade.
+We will not re-grade assignments at the end of the semester or allow you to make up missed work at that time if you are not satisfied with your final course grade.
 It's your responsibility to keep up with your grades in the course on a regular basis, and you can do this in Carmen by clicking on the Grades option on the left side of the course homepage.